 Now that you have one and you know how to feed your sourdough starter, you'll find yourself with a good bit of sourdough discard.
 The good news is, you can put this discard to good use!
-In this post, we'll walk through how to use your sourdough discard, which can add a wonderful flavor and additional lift to your recipes.
+In this post, we'll walk through why and how to use your sourdough discard (instead of throwing it away), which can add a wonderful flavor and additional lift to your recipes.

 Before you go further in this post, you will need to have a sourdough starter.
-If you do not have one, you have a few options: you can make one, you can buy one, or you can get one from a friend or neighbor.
+If you do not have one, you have a few options: you can make a sourdough starter, you can buy a sourdough starter, or you can get one from a friend or neighbor who is willing to give you some of their discard to make a new starter.
 Check out this post for an in-depth guide on how to feed sourdough starter.

 Jump to: